-(c) For radionuclides of natural origin in residues that might be recycled into construction materials, or for which the disposal of which is liable to cause the contamination of drinking water supplies, the activity concentration in the residues should one of the order of 1 mSv in a year, which is commensurate with typical doses due to natural background levels of radiation."
+(c) For radionuclides of natural origin in residues that might be recycled into construction materials, or the disposal of which is liable to cause the contamination of drinking water supplies, the activity concentration in the residues does not exceed specific values derived so as to meet a dose criterion of the order of 1 mSv in a year, which is commensurate with typical doses due to natural background levels of radiation."

-As such, the values in Tabletable I.3 of GSR Part 3 [1] for radionuclides of natural origin are not applicable, and the regulatory body will need to stipulate appropriate clearance values for construction materials.
-The approach to natural radioactivity in construction materials is considered in Refs [12, 13], and modelling of the drinking water exposure pathway, for both drinking water and agriculture, is addressed in Ref.
+As such, the values in table I.3 of GSR Part 3 [1] for radionuclides of natural origin are not applicable, and the regulatory body will need to stipulate appropriate clearance values for construction materials.
+The approach to natural radioactivity in construction materials is considered in Refs [12, 13], and modelling of the drinking water exposure pathway for both drinking water and agriculture is addressed in Ref.
 [14].

 2.9.
 Where compliance with generic clearance levels is not reasonable, different clearance levels that still correspond to the dose criteria in para.
 I.11 of GSR Part 3 [1] and to the qualitative criteria for clearance stated in para.
 I.10(a) and (b) of GSR Part 3 [1] may be derived using more specific models (i.e. that are less conservative), or specific materials may be cleared on the basis of specific circumstances.
-Paragraph I.13 of GSR Part 3 [1] states: (footnote omitted):
+Paragraph I.13 of GSR Part 3 [1] states (footnote omitted):

-"Clearance may be granted by the regulatory body for specific situations...with account taken of the physical or chemical form of the radioactive material, and its use or the means of its disposal.
+"Clearance may be granted by the regulatory body for specific situations... with account taken of the physical or chemical form of the radioactive material, and its use or the means of its disposal.
 Such clearance levels may be specified in terms of activity concentration per unit mass or activity concentration per unit surface area."